 Strategy and technical ability may get someone into a leadership role, but it doesn’t guarantee success once they are there.

-When supporting new leaders, awareness training is the gold standard, the foundation for effective leadership.
-Interpersonal awareness programs should start as soon as possible.
-This article focuses on new leaders, but it’s true for managers at all levels, including seasoned executives facing new workplace challenges.
+When supporting new leaders, awareness training is the gold standard; the foundation for effective leadership, and interpersonal awareness programs should start as soon as possible.
+While this article focuses on new leaders, it’s true for managers at all levels - including seasoned executives facing new workplace challenges.

 The smartest organizations give people the tools they need to succeed from day one.